And That’s That.

 • They constantly lose connection with each other or the Internet.

 • They only work with Apple Music.
 As luck would have it, I was trying out Apple Music this summer and let me tell you, calling up music on the HomePods was shaky at best.
 It would ether play the wrong thing, or try and play it on the TV.
 More often than not, I’d hear “There is a problem with Apple Music please try again later”.
-I canceled my Apple Music subscription because I found it in no way better than Spotify and it never worked as advertised on anything past my iPhone.
+I cancelled my Apple Music subscription because I found it in no way better than Spotify and it never worked as advertised on anything past my iPhone.
 It sucked on the HomePod and the Apple TV and my computers.
 The Mac app is merely ok.
 There is no dedicated Windows app so you either get iTunes or the Apple Music web interface (both of which are garbage).
 You know what Spotify has?
 An app for Windows, Mac, and Linux.
 And they’re all fucking great.

 Another Major Shift